Sai Kung District Council

-The Sai Kung District Council (西貢區議會) is the district council for the Sai Kung District in Hong Kong.
+The Sai Kung District Council (西貢區議會; noted as SK) is the district council for the Sai Kung District in Hong Kong.
 It is one of 18 such councils.
 The Sai Kung District Council currently consists of 32 members, of which the district is divided into three constituencies, electing a total of 6 members, 12 district committee members, 12 appointed members, and two ex-officio members who are the Hang Hau and Sai Kung rural committee chairmen.
 The latest election was held on 10 December 2023.